Haberkamp/website/src/content/posts/how-to-test-npm-packages-locally.md

 ---
-title: How to test npm packages locally
+title: How to test npm pack­ages lo­cal­ly
 content: Test your npm packages before publishing them to the npm registry
 ---